 Graduated Penalties and Zero Tolerance for New Drivers

-Novice drivers under the Graduated Licensing Program face zero tolerance for alcohol or drugs.
-Even trace amounts can result in suspension or vehicle impoundment.
-The same applies to commercial drivers and commercial vehicle drivers, who are held to strict legal limits due to public safety considerations.
+Novice drivers under British Columbia’s Graduated Licensing Program face zero tolerance for alcohol or drugs.
+Even trace amounts can lead to a suspension or vehicle impoundment.
+Commercial drivers and commercial vehicle drivers are also subject to strict limits due to the public safety risks involved.

 Drug-Impaired Driving and Mixed Impairments